 Kamada and Kedrion Biopharma, a global leader in plasma collection and plasma-derived therapeutics, announced a global collaboration for the development, manufacturing and distribution of a human plasma-derived immune-globulin for Coronavirus. as a potential treatment for COVID-19 patients.

 Joining forces with Kedrion is expected to speed up the development of the product and strengthen Kamada’s international reach.
 The initial focus of the collaboration will be to provide the product as treatment to patients in Israel, U.S and Italy through various clinical programs, while subsequently expanding development and commercialization efforts to additional markets.

 This global collaboration expands the existing relationship between Kamada and Kedrion beyond KEDRAB®, a plasma-derived FDA-approved human rabies immunoglobulin that was launched successfully in the U.S. during 2018.

 Patients who have recovered from COVID-19 are encouraged to check if they are eligible to donate plasma.
 Their convalescent plasma is expected to contain specific antibodies which bind to the novel Coronavirus, SARS-CoV-2, and assist in generation of the immune response against it.

 The process of plasma donation is called Plasmapheresis.
 It is simple and takes less than an hour.
 It is usually done at a dedicated plasma collection facility.
 During the collection process the recovered patient’s (donor) blood is processed using an instrument that separates the plasma, which is the liquid containing the antibodies, from the white and red blood cells, which are returned to the donor in a closed loop system.

 Kamada strives to serve patients worldwide, focusing on its strength to produce highly- purified specialty plasma therapeutics.
-We are proud to take part in the global effort to find an effective treatment for coronavirus patients in a short period of time.
+We are proud to take part in the global effort to find an effective treatment for coronavirus patients.